 In case you're curious, a few examples of the plants we have sprinkled around our small abode include but are not limited to the following: a Norfolk pine, philodendron, pothos, cactus, spider plant, ZZ, as well as a ton of succulents and a big ole' palm smack in the middle of our center window.
 When I wake up in the morning and make my way to my workspace, it feels like I'm walking into a quaint jungle of greens, each with its own personality and pizzazz.

 Turns out, this sense of community I'm feeling isn't uncommon.
 Incorporating plants into the workspace —also referred to as Biophilic design—has proved it is beneficial to build a bridge between the indoors and nature.
 In a 2014 study that conducted three experiments in large commercial offices in The Netherlands and the U.K., it was discovered that offices enriched with plants improved employees' well-being and productivity.

 There are countless other studies that prove exposure to plants reduces stress and improves one's emotional state, along with experiments that demonstrated designing workspaces with plants improves one's ability to focus and aids with accomplishing tasks.

-If you don't have the time to sift through journals reading studies about plants (which is fair), the most important sentiment to ascertain is this: If you're feeling fatigued from a year of working at home, invest in a houseplant—or several.
+If you don't have the time to sift through journals reading studies about plants (which is fair), the most important sentiment to ascertain is this: If you're feeling fatigued from working at home, invest in a houseplant—or several.
 It is scientifically proven to make you happier, less stressed, and more fulfilled in your work, amongst many other things.